 Delta Airlines flight returns to JFK Airport after reported bird strike

-A Delta Airlines flight has safely returned to John F. Kennedy International Airport after reportedly striking a bird en route to the Bahamas.
+A Delta Airlines flight forced to returne to John F. Kennedy International Airport after reportedly striking a bird en route to the Bahamas on Wednesday is once again on its way.

 The incident was first confirmed by the Federal Aviation Administration, which said they will investigate.
 The Delta flight left the airport at around 9 a.m., but returned to the airport around 9:45 a.m. after the reported bird strike.